serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ### Description for Lambda versions

-Lamdba versions will now pick up the functions description if you've provied one in your `serverless.yml` file.
+Lamdba versions will now pick up the function's description if you've provided one in your `serverless.yml` file.

 This will make it easier to find specific versions if you want to e.g. rollback.

-Here's a quick refresher how you can use function descriptions:
+Here's a quick refresher on how you can use function descriptions:

 ```yml
 service: service